-Using formative assessment data in real time allows teachers to adjust their instruction and respond in the moment to students’ needs.
-Formative feedback and flexible instruction plans are efficient ways to help students achieve proficiency in skills or concepts.
+Using formative assessment data in real time lets you adjust your instruction and respond in the moment to your students’ needs.
+Formative feedback and flexible instruction plans are efficient ways to help your students achieve proficiency in skills or concepts.

 Students should be partners in the process.

 Don’t keep feedback a secret.
-Tell students where they are in their learning.
-Talk to them about how they can reach their goals and where they can focus or extend their learning.
-We want to create learners for life.
-Give students the opportunity to feel in charge of their learning.
+Tell your students where they are in their learning, how they can reach their goals, and where they can focus or extend their learning.
+You want to create learners for life by giving your students the opportunity to feel in charge of their learning.

 Practices are ongoing and part of instruction.

-Focus on where students are in their learning journey and whether they are progressing toward their goals—not simply whether or not they have met their goals.
+Focus on where your students are in their learning journey and whether they are progressing toward their goals—not just if they have met them.
 Formative processes should be integrated into the classroom and fit seamlessly into instruction.
-We want to be open to student responses and adjust accordingly.